AckerlyXu/heima/articles/backup/backup-azure-microsoft-azure-backup.md

     Since the download size of all the files together is > 3G, on a 10Mbps download link it may take up to 60 minutes for the download to complete.

 ### Extracting the software package

 After you've downloaded all the files, click **MicrosoftAzureBackupInstaller.exe**.
 This will start the **Azure Backup Setup Wizard** to extract the setup files to a location specified by you.
 Continue through the wizard and click on the **Extract** button to begin the extraction process.

+> [!WARNING]
-> [AZURE.WARNING] At least 4GB of free space is required to extract the setup files.
+> At least 4GB of free space is required to extract the setup files.

 ![Azure Backup Setup Wizard](./media/backup-azure-microsoft-azure-backup/extract/03.png)